wofsauge/IsaacDocs/beta/docs/Level.md

 ### EnterDoor {: aria-label='Variables' }
 #### int EnterDoor  {: .copyable aria-label='Variables' }

     This value defines on which doorslot you entered the room.

-##### :fontawesome-solid-bug: Bugs {: .subHeader .bugs }
+???+ bug "Bugs"
     Changing this value has no impact on anything. the EnterDoor value is always determined by the LeaveDoor Value and the game itself.
 ___
 [ ](#){: .abp .tooltip .badge }
 ### GreedModeWave {: aria-label='Variables' }